Tyronezzz/Tyronezzz-calculus-solver/README.md

 ## Problems / To do

-- configurable rules: How can we decide the order of the rules?
 - simplify the result   How can can we simplify the result such as "1+2"?  --((x ^ 2) * (2 * (1 / x)))

--- eg  detail

--- special feature  why cannot \n